mthsmcd/MachineLearningTurbulenceModels/README.md

 ### The folder `data` contains OpenFOAM simulations

-The square-duct (SD) and periodic-hills (PH) simulations used in our paper are provided.
+The square-duct (SD) and periodic-hills (PH) simulations used in our papers are provided.

 The SD folder contains the simulations for Reynolds numbers of 2200, 2400, 2600, 2900, 3200, 3500.
 The PH folder contains the simulations for the slopes of 0.5, 0.8, 1.0, 1.2, 1.5.